nanos-world/docs/modding/MapsAndLevels.rst

 Creating a Map in Unreal Engine 4 from Scratch
 ----------------------------------------------

-In this tutorial we are going to cover all steps to create a Map for nanos.world from scratch and use it in your server.
+In this tutorial we are going to cover all steps to create a Map for nanos world from scratch and use it in your server.

 After you've downloaded `Unreal Engine 4.25 <https://www.unrealengine.com/en-US/download/ue_non_games>`_.
 Launch it and create a Blank Project: